History of the Edmonton Oilers: Dynasty years (1983–1990)

 In the playoffs, the Oilers swept the Los Angeles Kings in three games in the opening round and the Winnipeg Jets in the division finals.
 The team met the Chicago Blackhawks in the Campbell Conference Finals, jumping out to a 2–0 series lead and extending their playoff win streak to nine games.
 Chicago, stressing physical and agitating play to slow the Oilers' attack, tied the series on home ice before the Oilers won the last two games to finish the series in six.
 The Oilers scored 44 goals against the Blackhawks, an NHL record for one team in a single playoff series that still stands.
-In the Stanley Cup Finals, the Oilers overpowered the Flyers in five games.
+In the Stanley Cup Final, the Oilers overpowered the Flyers in five games.
 Kurri tied Reggie Leach's record for goals in one playoff year with 19.
 Coffey set a new record for playoff points in a season by a defenceman with 37, but it was Gretzky with the highest numbers of all, scoring a playoff record 47 points and registering a staggering +28 in only 18 playoff games.
 For his efforts Gretzky was awarded the Conn Smythe Trophy, but Coffey and Fuhr were also considered strong candidates.
 Jari Kurri won the Lady Byng Memorial Trophy, and Paul Coffey captured the first James Norris Memorial Trophy of his career.
 Gretzky, Kurri and Coffey were all named to the NHL's First All-Star Team.
 During the NHL Centennial Season celebrations, the 1984–85 Edmonton Oilers were voted the NHL's Greatest Team of its first 100 years.